2013 Melbourne Storm season: Milestone games

-Jersey
+Jerseys

 In 2013 the Storm jerseys were again made by Kooga.
-They created a New Jersey for 2013 which featured more navy blue and a more prominent and deeper V that integrated the sponsor's (Crown Casino) logo into the design better, the lightning bolts are also now purple for the first time.
-Colours yellow and white were removed and reduced respectively so that the jersey is essentially half navy blue and half purple.
-The away jersey is a white version of the home jersey.
+They created a new jersey design for 2013 which featured more navy blue and a more prominent and deeper chevron that integrated the sponsor's (Crown Casino) logo into the design, which featured purple lightning bolts for the first time.
+The secondary club colours of gold and white were removed and reduced respectively, so that the jersey was essentially half navy blue and half purple.
+The clash jersey was a white version of the home jersey.